FinnPHWB – Finnish Prehospital Whole Blood Study

 Lead researcher: Jouni Lauronen, MD, PhD, associate professor

-Grant amount: 40500 euros
+Grant amount: EUR 40,500

 Project description: The international trend has been the re-emergence of whole blood as the primary replacement product for acute bleeding.
 Finnish Red Cross Blood Service has validated cold stored, 0 RhD positive, male donor, leucoreduced, platelet sparing, low ABO antibody titer whole blood product (LTOWB).
 For this prospective, open, non-randomized clinical study LTOWB will be used in three prehospital emergency medical services that currently use most of prehospital blood products in Finland (HUS area, Pirkanmaa area and Päijät-Häme area).
 Other participating prehospital emergency medical service bases provide controls.
 Blood transfusions will be given for clinical indication only.